Projects

 We do love a good Theory of Change (that includes making it look good) and a logic model, to clarify the relationship between inputs, activities (what goes into a project) and outputs, outcomes, impact (what comes out).
 We use mostly qualitative methods to assess processes, connections, relationships, assumptions, and realistic change.

-We are part of a team including SRUC, Ipsos and UHI evaluating Scottish Rural Action, Scottish Rural Network and Community-Led Local Development for the Scottish Government.
-We developed a Theory of Change as the independent evaluator for Common Purpose’s Nature Recovery Leadership Programme.
+We are part a major evaluation project including SRUC, Ipsos and UHI evaluating Scottish Rural Action, Scottish Rural Network and Community-Led Local Development for the Scottish Government.

 Reviewing evidence or literature, creating a report